 .
 Vaccinations are more than just another chore to remember or something else to pay for.
 They’re potentially life-saving preventative medical treatments.

 Sticking to the recommended vaccination schedule can help your furry best friend to stay healthy and avoid unnecessary illnesses.
-If your dog isn’t vaccinated, take a look at why canine immunizations are important and which ones your pup needs now – and in the future.
+Take a look at why canine immunizations are important and which ones your pup needs now – and in the future.

 Are you planning a vaccination?
 Even if you aren’t leaving town right now, at some point in the not-so-distant future you might.
 For many pet owners, this means boarding your dog in a kennel.
 Kennels offer a place for your pet to stay while you’re away.
 Your dog will get attention from humans and other pups too.
 Whether it’s the side-by-side rooms or a group play area, boarding your dog (or using a doggie daycare) means that they’re in close contact with other animals.

 It’s this close contact that helps to spread disease.
-The increased risk of spreading viruses and bacteria makes it absolutely essential that you vaccinate your dog before boarding them.
-The same goes for taking them to doggie daycare, to the dog park or to a friends’ house who also has dogs.
+The increased risk of spreading viruses and bacteria makes it absolutely essential to vaccinate your dog before boarding them.
+The same goes for taking them anywhere that might expose them to other dogs.

 The core vaccines are necessary for all pets.
 These immunizations are crucial, even if your dog doesn’t spend time around other animals.
 Keep in mind that your dog could get loose during a walk or break free from your backyard fence.
 If your dog strays from home base, they could run into other animals.
 This doesn’t just include other dogs.
 A rabies-ridden raccoon or a disease-carrying squirrel could infect your dog.
 That is if they aren’t vaccinated.